 Very significant strides were made on the partnership front as the value of technology at the bedside became increasingly evident throughout the course of the pandemic.
-The ability for careteams to communicate over secure video links has long been a foundation of our value proposition.
-Never has this been more apparent than in 2020 and I believe we are on the verge of a major structural shift in the demand for patient experience technology in 2021.
-The Group had cash on hand of €6.8m at the end of the year, which reflects the equity fundraise which took place at the end of the year and which was strongly supported by both existing and new investors.
-The cash balance also reflects the significant reduction in overheads due to the strategic reorganisation which took place during the year.
+The ability for care teams to communicate over secure video links has long been a foundation of our value proposition.
+Never has this been more apparent than in 2021 and I believe we are on the verge of a major structural shift in the demand for patient experience technology in the coming year.